RESEARCH, TOOLS, AND PUBLICATIONS

 of data analysis and data literacy as skills necessary for a world

-depending on its insights.
+depending on the techniques that extract insights from that data.
 One opportunity I saw was to get the CMDA

-club back on track.
-In my two years as president and officer, I tried
+club restarted.
+In my two years as president and officer, I attempted

 to create new opportunities and spaces for CMDA students to practice

-their skills and learn from more experienced individuals.
+their skills and learn from more experienced individuals in the field.

 Data competitions hosted by the club have been the primary way that members were able